tryolabs/luminoth/README.md

 ## Why Luminoth

 We started building Luminoth at [Tryolabs](https://tryolabs.com/) after realizing we always ended up rewriting many of the common Tensorflow boilerplate code and models over and over.
-Instead of just building a cookie-cutter for Tensorflow we started to think about what other features we could benefit from, and how would an ideal toolkit would look like.
+Instead of just building a cookie-cutter for Tensorflow we started to think about what other features we could benefit from, and how an ideal toolkit would look like.

 ## Why Tensorflow (and why Sonnet)?

-It is indisputable that TensorFlow is currently the most mature Deep Learning framework, even though we love (truly love) other frameworks as well, especially [PyTorch](http://pytorch.org), our customers demand stable and production ready Machine Learning solutions.
+It is indisputable that TensorFlow is currently the most mature Deep Learning framework, and even though we love (truly love) other frameworks as well, especially [PyTorch](http://pytorch.org), our customers demand stable and production ready Machine Learning solutions.

 [Sonnet](https://deepmind.github.io/sonnet/) fits perfectly with our mission to build code that is easy to follow and to extend.
 It is tricky to build a computation graph that is abstract and low-level at the same time to allows us to build complex models, and luckily Sonnet is a library that provides just that.